isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Maintenance companies should refer to the following documents on measures relating to the thorough cleaning, disinfection and testing before re-opening/re-starting of cooling towers, swimming pools and water fountains:

 a.
-NEA’s (guidelines) on procedures of thorough cleaning, disinfection and testing before re-opening/re-starting of cooling towers, swimming pools and water fountains [last updated on 26 Apr 20]
+NEA’s <a href="https://go.gov.sg/GuidelinesforManagingWaterQuality" target="_blank">guidelines</a> on procedures of thorough cleaning, disinfection and testing before re-opening/re-starting of cooling towers, swimming pools and water fountains [last updated on 26 Apr 20]

 b.
-NEA’s (circular) on measures to be taken when re-starting cooling towers [last updated on 18 May 20]
+NEA’s <a href="https://go.gov.sg/CircularonMeasuresRestartingCoolingTowers" target="_blank">circular</a> on measures to be taken when re-starting cooling towers [last updated on 18 May 20]

 c.
-NEA’s (circular) on measures to be taken when re-opening and re-starting of swimming pools and water fountains [last updated on 15 Jun 20]
+NEA’s <a href="https://go.gov.sg/CircularonMeasuresSwimmingPoolsAndWaterFountains" target="_blank">circular</a> on measures to be taken when re-opening and re-starting of swimming pools and water fountains [last updated on 15 Jun 20]